-Also most likely what the influencer has said does not turn into an ad text without modification.
+Also, what the influencer has said does most likely not turn into an ad text without some modification.
 Most likely the text is too long to fit requirements of the social media sites.
 So some editing is needed in any case.

 Thus, the ads should be a mix of what was in the best-performed posts and a new, improved CTA.